-41 What types of events typically trigger mandatory prepayment requirements?
+42 What types of events typically trigger mandatory prepayment requirements?
 May the debtor reinvest asset sale or casualty event proceeds in its business in lieu of prepaying the bank loans?
 Describe other common exceptions to the mandatory prepayment requirements.

+The events that trigger mandatory prepayment obligations are negotiated on a transaction basis.
+Notwithstanding, most common triggering events include:

+- change of control;

+- disposal of assets;

+- · insurance proceeds;

+- receipt of payments under warranties or price adjustments in share purchase agreements;

+- · excess cash flow; and

-The events that trigger mandatory prepayment obligations are negotiated on a transaction-basis.
-Notwithstanding, most common triggering events include: change of control, disposal of assets, insurance proceeds, receipt of payments under warranties or price adjustments in share purchase agreements, excess cash flow, and, when included, illegality (if it becomes unlawful for a lender to perform its obligations under the bank loan in its jurisdiction).
+- illegality (ie, if it becomes unlawful for a lender to perform its obligations under the bank loan in its jurisdiction).

 Parties usually negotiate the possibility of the borrower reinvesting proceeds arising from asset disposals or insurance proceeds subject to predefined reinvestment periods.